 Surrogacy and prostitution are two distinct and complex issues with significant differences.
-They do share some common features, which are explored below: stakehoders, beneficiaries, regulation… Surrogacy must be considered as violence against women exploited for their reproductive capacities.
-Reproductive violence also includes the commercialisation of ooccytes, forced sterilisation, forced abortion and lack of legal access to abortion.
+They do share some common features, which are explored below: mechanisms, players, beneficiaries, issues, legislative approaches, etc.… Surrogacy must be seen a violence against women who are exploited for their reproductive capacity.
+Reproductive violence also includes the commercialisation of oocytes, forced sterilisation, forced abortion and lack of legal access to abortion.

-Prostitution, and pornography, must also be considered to be violence against women exploited for sexual purposes.
+Prostitution, and pornography, must also be considered as violence against women exploited for sexual purposes.

-We have shown on numerous occasions how surrogacy is a the xploitation of third parties and especially of women’s bodies (http://abolition-ms.org/actualites/sept-points-contre-la-maternite-de-substitution/).
+We have shown on numerous occasions how surrogacy is the exploitation of women’s bodies (http://abolition-ms.org/actualites/sept-points-contre-la-maternite-de-substitution/).
 Prostitution is similar.
-It is logical to speak of exploitation when a woman is made to engage in a childbearing project that is not her own, or in sexual relationships that are not the result of her own sexual desire,.
+It is logical to speak of exploitation when a woman is induced in a childbearing project that is not her own, or in sexual relations that are not the result of her own sexual desire,.

 The sexual and reproductive exploitation of women has become commonplace.